Relja/netvlad/README_more.md

 There are two versions of the NetVLAD layer in the code: `layerVLAD` and `layerVLADv2` (they are very similar - do the `diff`). `layerVLADv2` follows the paper exactly, while `layerVLAD` is a version where we fix $b_k$ parameters (i.e. they are not updated during training).
 Assuming that input descriptors are L2-normalized (**don't use `layerVLAD`otherwise**!!), which seems to anyway work better with VLAD and NetVLAD when combined with conv5 descriptors, the assignment into clusters can be done more simply by scalar product (i.e. initially $w_k$=L2-normalized  cluster centre, $b_k$=0).
 This version seems to converge faster, so it is the version we use in all our experiments.
 It might well be that `layerVLADv2` can get you better results - it should work at least as well as `layerVLAD`, unless you are overfitting too much, as it has the capacity to do everything `layerVLAD` can do, and more!

-#### Reproducibility

-You should be able to reproduce the results of our paper completely using the models we published online.

-It seems that the training is not fully reproducible, as in - running it multiple times might give different results.
-However, I got similarly good results every time I trained the networks, so this is not a problem, but it's worth knowing about it.
-I think I even got slightly different outputs when running the forward pass using the same network, which would explain the lack of reproducability.
-I'm not completely sure why is this the case, my best guess after some testing is that it is due to numerical differences when running on GPU.
-Namely, it seems that one can get fully reproducible results if all is done on the CPU, but once GPU is used, it seems that reproducibility goes away.
-The cause could be the parallel nature of GPU computations, e.g. different summation order can lead to different results due to the way floats are represented in finite memory.
-So, I don't think it's the problem with my code but it is an inherent property of GPUs.

-As a side note - there is no magic in the number 43 I use for random seeds, I just tend to use 43 across all my code for consistency (e.g. I don't have to wonder what random seed I used 3 years ago for an experiment).

 #### Off-the-shelf networks

 You can download off-the-shelf networks from our [project page](http://www.di.ens.fr/willow/research/netvlad/), or you can construct them yourselves by 1) downloading the original off-the-shelf networks from the [website](http://www.vlfeat.org/matconvnet/), and 2) adding the required pooling layers.